 - The Warriors has the titular gang painting over another gang's tag.

 - A real gang's tag, and they were not happy with the producers about it.
 The studio made it up by hiring them as extras in the film.

 - Monty Python's Life of Brian has the political type.

-- The film Demolition Man has La Résistance using time bombs to speed-paint grafitti on surfaces - which have built-in automated grafitti-erasers eliminate it three seconds later, so one wonders why they bother.
+- The film Demolition Man has La Résistance using time bombs to speed-paint graffiti on surfaces — which have built-in automated graffiti-erasers eliminate it three seconds later, so one wonders why they bother.